atom-box/one-and-one/README.md

 It is my first command-line-deployment to a shared server (1&1).

 ## To Do
+* make both containers the same per TBS, viz width, corners
+* lower-res the whitney panorama
+* bring the font blue closer to the sky blue in the photo
 * Install node on their server

 ## Why *Taken At The Flood*?